Sarah McBride

-McBride is largely credited with the passage of legislation in Delaware banning discrimination on the basis of gender identity in employment, housing, insurance, and public accommodations.
+In 2020, McBride became the first openly transgender person elected as a state senator in the United States.
+Prior to her election, McBride lobbied for the successful passage of legislation in Delaware banning discrimination on the basis of gender identity in employment, housing, insurance, and public accommodations.
 In July 2016, she was a speaker at the Democratic National Convention, becoming the first openly transgender person to address a major party convention in American history.

-In 2018, McBride released the book Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality.
+In 2018, McBride published her memoir Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality, with a foreword by then-former vice president and later U.S. president Joe Biden.
+McBride has been credited with shaping Biden's personal views and political evolution on transgender issues.

 Early life

 Sarah McBride was born in Wilmington, Delaware, to David and Sally McBride on August 9, 1990.
-Her father was a lawyer for Young Conaway Stargatt & Taylor and her mother was a guidance counselor and a founder of the Cab Calloway School of the Arts.
-She graduated from Cab Calloway in 2009 and earned a bachelor's degree from the American University in 2013.
+Her father was a lawyer for Young Conaway Stargatt & Taylor; her mother was a high school guidance counselor and a founder of the Cab Calloway School of the Arts in Wilmington.